Arsonide/Babbler/README.md

 This mod aims to make Shadows of Doubt more immersive by having NPCs you encounter speak audibly, whether you are talking to them directly, over the phone, or just hearing them nearby.
 There are three modes of speech: Synthesis where they speak understandably using text to speech, Phonetic, where they speak in phonetic gibberish similar to the game "Animal Crossing", and Droning where they speak in repetitive gibberish similar to the game "Undertale".
 The default is Synthesis, because I believe it sounds better, but all three modes work, are set up with decent defaults so they are easy to activate, and are highly configurable.
 I will outline how to activate and configure them in sections below.

-> At the time of this writing, Synthesis only works if Babbler is your only mod, so Phonetic is temporarily the default mode.

 ## A Note On Gender Identity

 In my effort to create an inclusive and immersive experience, I've implemented comprehensive gender identity options in this mod.
 While the default settings align with the unmodified settings of Shadows of Doubt, extensive configurability is provided, allowing players to tailor these aspects to their preferences.
 My goal is to represent everyone respectfully, ensuring a diverse and authentic experience for all.
 As always I welcome any player feedback.